An organization’s strength lies in the people that work there and the skills they hold.

 We understand the fundamental challenges with classifying and categorizing skills.
 And we’ve worked hard to create a technical solution that will help your organization get skills-centered.

-Our Skills Taxonomy (IST) enables you to truly understand the skills of your workforce.
-The IST is a comprehensive and intelligent database of skills which maps out the complex relationships between skills.
-We’ll work with you to enhance the IST to tailor it to your specific company, based on your products, services or processes, and to create Skills Profiles so you can comprehensively map the skills of your people and job roles.
+Our Skills and Occupation Taxonomy (ISOT) enables you to truly understand the skills of your workforce.
+The ISOT is a comprehensive and intelligent database of skills which maps out the complex relationships between skills.
+We’ll work with you to enhance the ISOT to tailor it to your specific company, based on your products, services or processes, and to create Skills Profiles so you can comprehensively map the skills of your people and job roles.

 We’ve built three Skills Management applications, to put you in control.
 The Organization Skills Management, Employee Skills Management and Recruitment Skills Management applications keep skills at the center, so you can see the complete picture of your organization’s biggest asset: your skills.